whatmakeart/whatmakeart.github.io/content/arduino/servo-sweep-arduino-example.md

 The servo motor in this example has 3 wires.

 - The yellow wire is the control wire.
 This goes to pin 9 on the Arduino.
-- The red wire is the + wire and it goes to the positive rail on the breadboard or to 5V on the Arduino.
+- The red wire is the + wire and it goes to the positive rail on the breadboard that is supplied by the external power supply.
-- The brown wire is the - wire and it goes to the negative rail on the breadboard or to GND on the Arduino.
+- The brown wire is the - wire and it goes to the negative rail on the breadboard that is supplied by the external power supply.
+- The GND pin of the Arduino needs to be connected to the - rail of the breadboard to be tied together.

 ## Servo Sweep Example Sketch